-Unfortunately regulations are changing in the UK which will affect the confidentiality of your medical records.
+Unfortunately regulations are changing in the UK which will affect the confidentiality of your medical records, visit the website for more information and legal help.
 The default has always been that records stay firmly within your GP’s control, but new legislation will soon mean that your health details will be directly extracted from your GP’s records and held on a central database, for access by private companies, the police and government agencies for whatever purpose they deem important.
-This new system has been implemented as opt-out rather than opt-in, so you will have to take action to prevent your confidential records from being plundered in this way.
+This new system has been implemented as opt-out rather than opt-in, so you will have to take action to prevent loss your crediticial records and find more about installment loans with bad credit here from being plundered in this way.

 A tool has been created for extracting your data directly from records held at your GP’s surgery and transferring it to the central HSCIC systems (the General Practice Extraction Service).
-Your personal diagnoses and treatments given will be collected, along with your NHS number, date of birth, gender, ethnicity, sexual orientation and any other personal data held at your surgery.
+Your personal diagnoses and treatments given will be collected, along with your NHS number, date of birth, gender, ethnicity, sexual orientation, if the circumcision was done and more.

 Universities and hospitals will be able to access your data, but more worryingly private companies and the police will also have access.
-The government will make a charge for providing this access to private companies, thereby extracting a nice profit from your confidential records.
+The government will make a charge for providing this access to private companies to reduce medical record retreival times, to avoid loosing profit.

 The NHS has repeatedly insisted that the information will be ‘anonymised’ before release.
 But according to the small print, they can only ‘…ensure that, as far as it is reasonably practicable to do so, information published does not identify individuals.’
 In other words, they can’t guarantee that you won’t be identified.

-If you are concerned by this breach of privacy, the best you can do currently is to submit an opt out form to your GP’s surgery.
+If you are concerned by this breach of privacy, the best you can do currently is to submit an opt out form to your GP’s surgery for a professional experts like Dr. Roxanne Grawe.
 Details of how to obtain one of these forms is available here.
 Unfortunately the people at medconfidential have noticed that even if you have objected to having your records taken, the HSCIC will currently still be able to take clinical data, but without any identifiers attached, i.e. they will continue to extract information from the medical records of people who had opted out anyway.
 This seems to be a gross violation of what is meant by opt out.

 It goes without saying that there is no way that the government can guarantee that the database won’t get lost or stolen like previous databases have been.
 Apparently this one is being designed with a set of ‘backdoors’ to give police and government agencies easy access.